Recent theoretical advances in decentralized distributed convex optimization: Derivative-Free Distributed Optimization

 where we use matrix $W \eqdef \overline{W}\otimes I_n$ for Laplacian matrix $\overline{W} = \|\overline{W}_{ij}\|_{i,j=1,1}^{m,m} \in \R^{m\times m}$ of the connection graph.
 In turn, the problem with affine constraints:

 is rewritten in a penalized form as follows:

 with some positive constants $\varepsilon$ and $R_y$ (for details see Section \ref{gorbunov}).
 As a result, we have a classical composite optimization problem, therefore this section will focus on this problem.
 In what follows, we will rely on work \cite{beznosikov2019derivative}.
-In particular, we will find out a method based on the Sliding Algorithm (see \cite{lan2016gradient} and Section \ref{gorbunov}) for the convex composite optimization problem with smooth and non-smooth terms.
+Note that the work \cite{stepanov2021one} with a similar results has recently appeared (unlike work \cite{beznosikov2019derivative}, it considers a more practical one-point feedback -- for a more detailed explanation of the difference, see \cite{stepanov2021one}).
+Note also, that results of \cite{beznosikov2019derivative,stepanov2021one} can be generalized for saddle-point problems by using proper version of Sliding technique \cite{lan2021mirror}.
+We will find out a method based on the Sliding Algorithm (see \cite{lan2016gradient} and Section \ref{gorbunov}) for the convex composite optimization problem with smooth and non-smooth terms.
 One can find gradient-free methods for distributed optimization in the literature (see \cite{ligf2014,tang2020distributed}), but the method that will be discussed further is the first, which combines zeroth-order and first-order oracles.
 Its uses the first-order oracle for the smooth part and the zeroth-order oracle for the non-smooth part.